CAN (Child Abuse and Neglect)

 The University System of Maryland (USM) Board of Regents adopted a policy on the reporting of suspected child abuse and neglect in December 2011 (VI—1.50 Policy on the Reporting of Suspected Child Abuse and Neglect).
 The Salisbury University (SU) Policy and Procedure on the Reporting of Suspected Child Abuse and Neglect, Policy VI-1.50, was signed and disseminated by Dr. Janet Dudley-Eshbach on August 23, 2012.
 The purpose of this policy is to provide guidance to the SU community regarding the mandatory requirements in Maryland law and Maryland Attorney General opinion that govern the reporting of suspected cases of child abuse and child neglect, and to affirm SU’s commitment to the protection of the safety and welfare of children who come into contact with the SU community.

 This website and future training for the entire campus community are designed to assist in the implementation of this policy.
-Questions or comments can be directed to Dr. Scott at the contact sources listed in the previous paragraph.
+Questions or comments can be directed to Dr. Scherer at the contact sources listed in the previous paragraph.